Graduate & Professional Student Grants

 Academic year fellowships are for beginner through advanced language study at Yale.
 Academic year fellowships support $18,000 tuition and provide a $15,000 stipend.

 Summer fellowships are awarded for intensive language study with an approved program either domestically or internationally.

 All students must apply through the Student Grants and Fellowships database.

 Non Yale students can apply for summer only.

 The Georg Walter Leitner Program in International and Comparative Political Economy invites applications from graduate and undergraduate students at Yale University whose work focuses on international political economy.
 Dissertation funds are available for Ph.D. candidates for research on approved dissertation topics.
 The Leitner Program also supports graduate student training relevant for the study of political economy.
 Funds are also available for senior essay support for undergraduates whose essays will focus on some aspect of comparative or international political economy, and for travel fellowships for undergraduates at any level to explore some aspect of the field.
 The latter may be used to support an internship or a research project.
-Grants range from $500 to $5000.
-View past recipients.
+Grants are up to $5000.

 The European Studies Council at the Whitney and Betty MacMillan Center for International and Area Studies at Yale invite applications for the Clara Levillain Prize competition.
 Grants are available to students beginning research on a project with a strong and direct connection with French language or culture.